damisparks/damisparks/README.md

 <br>
 <samp>
 <small>
-VueJs NuxtJS & React Developer.
-Co-founded <a href="https://www.actif.online">Actif</a> .
+VueJs, NuxtJS & React Engineer.
+Co-foundeder at <a href="https://www.actif.online">Actif</a>.
 Code Reviewer at
 <a href="https://www.udacity.com">Udacity</a>.
 </small>
 </samp>